0x0Pwn/0x0Pwn.github.io/content/posts/sniper-htb/index.md

 ![Untitled](/HTB/php-error-sniper.png)

+I started trying common Windows files to test if it is a Local File Inclusion (LFI) vulnerability.
+However, this wouldn’t get me far since I can only view files and not execute any commands or view directories structure and contents.
+At most, I could try to brute-force in a search for other files.
+I need to find a way to achieve code execution on the machine.

 Here I leave the commands I used to test the error until I realized that I was indeed facing a vulnerability: